MDiTV

 The personalization of media through the wider use of portable devices and broader Internet-connectivity has given rise to a number of websites that offer content that is typically found through traditional media outlets; such as network television and cable television.
-The Nielsen Company recently reported year-over-year online video streams per viewer and time per viewer were up 13 percent from December 2009 compared to December 2008.
+The Nielsen Company reported year-over-year online video streams per viewer and time per viewer were up 13 percent from December 2009 compared to December 2008.
 A report from the Portland Business Journal stated that "MDiTV is targeting a growing market opportunity" by making its content "available for iPads, smart phones and new TV devices in development by Apple and Google."
-This strategy mirrors other online syndicated video content providers, like Hulu.com.
+This strategy mirrors other online syndicated video content providers, like Hulu.